-In addition to the Graduate Program of Study, all Horticulture graduate students are required to submit a written research proposal to the Academic Coordinator, after thorough review by their Faculty Advisory Committee, prior to the end of their first year of study.
-The rationale for writing a research proposal, besides giving students the opportunity to think in depth about their specific research project, is to gain experience in an essential activity of a professional academic or industry career, that is, requesting grant or industry funding for your research ideas.
-Generally, research proposals should be 8-10 pages in length and contain: 1) a literature review of background publications that are relevant to the research project, 2) a clear statement of the project's objectives and hypothesis(es) that will be tested, 3) the experimental design that is intended to accomplish the objectives and test those hypothesis(es), and 4) the materials and methods that will be used.
+In addition to the Graduate Program of Study, all Horticulture graduate students are required to complete a written research proposal that is thoroughly reviewed by their Faculty Advisory Committee, prior to the end of their first year of study.
+The rationale for writing a research proposal, besides giving students the opportunity to think in depth about their specific research project, is to gain experience in an essential activity of a professional academic or industry career, that is, requesting grant or industry funding for your research ideas, or writing an academic paper that concisely describes your research.
+Generally, research proposals should be 8-12 pages in length and contain: 1) a clear justification for the research project, along with potential short- and long-term impacts, 2) a literature review of background publications that are relevant to the research project, 3) a clear statement of the project's objectives and hypothesis(es) that will be tested, 4) the experimental design that is intended to accomplish the objectives and test those hypothesis(es), and 5) the materials and methods that will be used.
 The latter should include a discussion of procedures to be followed, an estimate of facilities and equipment that will be needed, and if so required by the Faculty Advisory Committee, an estimate of the time and costs necessary to conduct the research.

 The research proposal aids the student in clarifying specific goals of his/her research, serves as a focus for advice and suggestions from their Faculty Advisory Committee members, and helps prepare the student for presenting an oral "research proposal" in Hort 510 (Graduate Seminar).
 Every effort should be made to prepare the research proposal so that it can be carried to completion as initially written; however, this document should be viewed as a guide, not a contract, and should be placed within the context of the program's research priorities.
 Research results and opportunities cannot always be predicted, and students must be prepared to be flexible in terms of committee expectations to get the most from their graduate education.
-If the research proposal cannot be followed as written, the student's Faculty Advisory

-Committee may require that the student rewrite the proposal, but the Department does not require that a new proposal be written.
+If the research proposal cannot be followed as written, the student's Faculty Advisory Committee may require that the student revise the proposal, but the Department does not require that a new proposal be written.